GreptimeTeam/greptimedb/README.md

 ```

 For more startup options, greptimedb's **distributed mode** and information
-about kubenetes deployment, check our [docs](https://greptime.com/docs).
+about Kubernetes deployment, check our [docs](https://greptime.com/docs).

 ### Connect